ygorelik/ydk-gen/README.md

 The YDK-0.8.5 core is backward compatible with all previously generated model bundles starting from release of YDK-0.7.3.
 However the YDK-0.8.5 generates different code and model API comparing to YDK-0.8.4.
-The YDK-0.8.5 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling YList objects.
+The YDK-0.8.5 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling of YList objects.

 **NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.

 # Docker

 A [docker image](https://docs.docker.com/engine/reference/run/) is automatically built with the latest ydk-gen commit.
-This docker can be used to run ydk-gen without installing anything natively on your machine.
+This docker can be used to run ydk-gen without installing anything natively on your platform.

 To use the docker image, [install docker](https://docs.docker.com/install/) on your system and run the below command.
 See the [docker documentation](https://docs.docker.com/engine/reference/run/) for more details.